30 Mar Augmented Reality. The Next Big Thing in Print and Print Marketing?

 - Does it encourage customers to interact with the brand more?
 Yep.
 Interact to what end is still being worked out by marketers across the globe to a broad degree – but brand interaction becomes brand endorsement which can, it’s hoped, result in positive interaction with the company balance sheet!

 We’re increasingly living in a cross-media age where new and old technologies cross-fertilise to enhance and broaden the impact of each other.
-It’s very early days but with marketers under pressure to keep on the cutting-edge of technological developments, with a low-cost entry point and with consumers increasingly happy to use and interact with brands through the latest online and mobile technology, AR in print may be about to come of age.
+It’s still reasonably early days but with marketers under pressure to keep on the cutting-edge of technological developments, with a low-cost entry point and with consumers increasingly happy to use and interact with brands through the latest online and mobile technology, AR in print may become commonplace.